← Back to portfolio

 The Numbers: SpaceX

 Sure enough, SpaceX can’t be talked about without remembering Elon, the man we all love to hate.
 Yes, the Love-hate narrative surrounding the celebrity continues in newspapers and the media.
 That’s because Elon is more than just the brainchild behind SpaceX; Elon is also a huge celebrity.
-As a serial entrepreneur, Elon Musk is known for Telsa, PayPal, the Boring Company, Neuralink, Tesla Motors, SolarCity, and the topic of this video, SpaceX.
+As a serial entrepreneur, Elon Musk is known for Tesla, PayPal, the Boring Company, Neuralink, Tesla Motors, SolarCity, and the topic of this video, SpaceX.
 Elon founded SpaceX to reduce space transportation costs and colonize Mars.
 Despite his positive contributions to society, Elon has garnered his fair share of criticism.
-It’s a phenomenon called Tall Poppy Syndrome.
+It might be linked to a phenomenon called Tall Poppy Syndrome.
 This is where successful people become criticized due to their achievements or high status.
-Elon’s success has been questioned, and so has his behavior on Twitter (X).
-Let’s not forget his personal life (which never fails to make the news).
+Elon’s success has been questioned, as has his behavior on Twitter.
+Let’s not forget his personal life, which never fails to astound.
 Elon has even had 11 children so far (with three different women).
 The world wonders what his children will get up to.
-Either way, Elon keeps making robots and rockets (and children).
-He keeps getting critiques for his behaviors on Twitter, and he was even randomly on Ironman.
-Yes, he keeps on doing the crazy Elon life.
-So, if you haven’t already seen the movie, you’ll have to check out Robert Downey Jr. again.
+Either way, Elon keeps making robots, rockets, and children.
+He keeps getting criticized for his behavior on Twitter, and he was even randomly on Iron Man.
+Yes, he keeps on living the crazy Elon life.

 With the help of their pioneering and controversial leader, SpaceX has grown to become a successful company.
 The company has managed to do things that would become groundbreaking and influential.
 SpaceX continues to push the boundaries of technology.
 So, get ready to Rocket to new insights with The Numbers: SpaceX.